 Place 7-pint canning jars into a water bath canner and simmer until you are ready to use them.
 Do not boil.

-Wash lids with soapy water and set them aside.
+Wash the lids with soapy water and set them aside.

 STEP 2: Prepare Apples